cpoff/jamdocs2/docs/design-components.md

 ## Style guide

-This portion of the site will eventually reflect the style guide and specifications in CSS/HTML format.
-Look for a style tile to go here in the coming weeks.
+This portion of the site will reflect the style guide and specifications in CSS/HTML format.
+Look for a style tile to go here in the coming days.

 Kristin will also produce these CSS assets in Generate Press: